VoidAny/anipy-dmenu/README.md

 Installing - Dependancies
 ========================

 You will need to have dmenu installed.
+If you don't, you can install it via the makefile.
 For the other dependencies, install them via the makefile as root.

+### Dmenu

+To install dmenu, you have to build it from source.
+If you already have dmenu installed on your system, you can skip this step.
+If you do not have it installed, you can install Luke Smith's version by running command below as root:

+`make dmenu`

+In order to change any of the settings in dmenu, you will have to edit `/usr/local/src/dmenu/config.h` and then recompile and reinstall it with `sudo make clean install`.

 ### Arch/Artix